Mixed-use development planned

 After tearing down the highway garage, Weber will construct the mixed-use building in the historic industrial style prominent along Fishkill Creek, architect Aryeh Siegel said.
 The developer will seek a variance from the Zoning Board of Appeals for the height of the mixed-use building.
 It and the building under construction will both be four stories, but because the ground is lower in that area, they’ll appear shorter, Weber said.

 The nine residential units at the highway garage site would range from 2,000 to 3,000 square feet.
 The plan for the co-working space, he said, is to “attract innovative think-tanks and new ideas and companies.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.